praekeltfoundation/platform-mnch/Onboarding/profile-pregnancy-health.md

 end

 card Checkpoint
-     when contact.checkpoint == "pregnant_mom_profile" and contact.profile_completion == "75%",
+     when contact.checkpoint == "pregnant_mom_profile" and contact.profile_completion == "100%",
-     then: ProfileProgress75 do
+     then: ProfileProgress100 do
-  log("Go to ProfileProgress75")
+  log("Go to ProfileProgress100")
 end

 card Checkpoint
      when contact.checkpoint == "partner_of_pregnant_mom_profile" and
             contact.profile_completion == "0%",
      then: PartnerPregnant do
-  log("Go to PregnantEDDMonth")
+  log("Go to PartnerPregnant")
 end

-# TODO partner profile progress
 card Checkpoint
      when contact.checkpoint == "partner_of_pregnant_mom_profile" and
             contact.profile_completion == "25%",
-     then: ProfileProgress50 do
+     then: ProfileProgress25Secondary do
-  # TODO used placeholder
   log("Go to ProfileProgress25")
 end